time4tea/gopro-dashboard-overlay/README.md

 You can cut a section of the gopro file, with metadata.

+## Help Wanted

+- Adding additional graphics widgets, ideally using cairo.
+- Validation / Improvement of smoothing - e.g. Kalman Filters
+- Suggestions for handling acceleration and orientation data, this is parsed, but display options are few.

 ## Related Software

 - https://github.com/julesgraus/interactiveGoProDashboardTool - An interactive helper to build the command line for the dashboard program